donetick/donetick/README.md

 📧 Notifications: Stay on top of tasks with reminders sent via Telegram or Pushover.

-📦 Integration:

-Trigger tasks using external systems through API.

-View tasks directly in supported platforms (e.g., Home Assistant with a custom component).
+📦 Integration: Trigger tasks using external systems through API like viewing tasks directly in supported platforms (e.g., Home Assistant with a custom component).

 💿 Labels for Organization: Group and organize tasks with labels.
 Labels can also be shared within the same group for better collaboration.